 As the third most populous state in the nation, it’s no wonder that there are over twenty million registered vehicles in the state.

 With all those cars on the road, a solid auto insurance policy is essential for Sunshine State drivers of all ages and backgrounds.
 This guide to Florida car insurance will get you on the right path to the perfect policy for you and your lifestyle.
-From car insurance requirements to cheap car insurance options, we’ve got Floridians covered with the best rates available.
+Compare the cheapest and best quotes in Florida here.

 The Insurify Composite Score is calculated by analyzing multiple factors that indicate the quality, reliability, and health of an insurance company.
 Inputs to the score include financial strength ratings from A.M.
 Best, Standard & Poor’s, Moody’s, and Fitch; J.D.
 Power ratings, Consumer Reports customer satisfaction surveys, mobile app reviews, and user-generated insurance provider reviews.
 The following are the top-rated providers that offer car insurance in Florida.
 For the complete list, see Insurify’s best car insurance companies.